Select Page

 The Black Knights is a haunting, character-driven horror thriller that explores the brutal reality of exploitation and the strength required to survive and resist unimaginable evil.

-The Black Knights follows Jordan, a young African American man haunted by guilt over his sister’s death, who embarks on a hunting trip with his girlfriend Charlotte, his close friend Trevor, and Trevor’s girlfriend Diana.
+The Black Knights follows Jordan, a young African American man who is struggling with his masculinity, as he embarks on a hunting trip with his girlfriend Charlotte, his close friend Trevor, and Trevor’s girlfriend Diana.
 Seeking a reprieve from city life and their past traumas, the group heads to a remote, picturesque house in the rural South.
-This getaway, meant for relaxation and bonding, quickly turns dark as they encounter strange locals, eerie symbols in the woods, and a tense undercurrent of hostility masked by Southern hospitality.
+This getaway, meant for relaxation and bonding, quickly turns dark as they encounter strange locals, eerie discoveries in the woods, and a tense undercurrent of hostility masked by Southern hospitality.

 As they journey deeper into the woods, the group stumbles upon a disturbing discovery: a hidden medical facility run by a cult known as the Black Knights, who harvest organs from African Americans for a black-market trade.
 This revelation transforms their trip into a fight for survival as the Black Knights hunt them down, one by one.

-Tragically, Diana is the first to be captured and killed.
-The Black Knights perform a brutal ritualistic surgery, leaving her body as a message to the others.
-Her death devastates Trevor, who attempts to rescue her but is overpowered.
+During their first encounter with the Black Knights, Diana is taken hostage.
+She is killed right in front of the group as a warning to the group.
+Her death devastates Trevor, who attempts to avenge her death but is overpowered.
 Trevor dies fighting, succumbing to injuries in a heroic yet desperate struggle, symbolizing his loyalty and determination.

 The hunt turns into a horrific ordeal, pushing each character to face their innermost fears and regrets.
 Jordan, forced to confront his darkest moments, fights to survive and avenge his friends.
-In a final, harrowing showdown with Arthur Crow, the Black Knights’ charismatic and lethal leader, Jordan confronts the cult’s horrific belief in racial “purity.”
+In a final, harrowing showdown with Arthur Crow, the Black Knights’ charismatic and lethal leader, Jordan confronts the cult’s horrific belief in Black Supremacy.

 The Black Knights is a haunting, character-driven horror thriller that explores the brutal reality of exploitation and the strength required to survive and resist unimaginable evil.

-The Black Knights follows Jordan, a young African American man haunted by guilt over his sister’s death, who embarks on a hunting trip with his girlfriend Charlotte, his close friend Trevor, and Trevor’s girlfriend Diana.
+The Black Knights follows Jordan, a young African American man who is struggling with his masculinity, as he embarks on a hunting trip with his girlfriend Charlotte, his close friend Trevor, and Trevor’s girlfriend Diana.
 Seeking a reprieve from city life and their past traumas, the group heads to a remote, picturesque house in the rural South.
-This getaway, meant for relaxation and bonding, quickly turns dark as they encounter strange locals, eerie symbols in the woods, and a tense undercurrent of hostility masked by Southern hospitality.
+This getaway, meant for relaxation and bonding, quickly turns dark as they encounter strange locals, eerie discoveries in the woods, and a tense undercurrent of hostility masked by Southern hospitality.

 As they journey deeper into the woods, the group stumbles upon a disturbing discovery: a hidden medical facility run by a cult known as the Black Knights, who harvest organs from African Americans for a black-market trade.
 This revelation transforms their trip into a fight for survival as the Black Knights hunt them down, one by one.

-Tragically, Diana is the first to be captured and killed.
-The Black Knights perform a brutal ritualistic surgery, leaving her body as a message to the others.
-Her death devastates Trevor, who attempts to rescue her but is overpowered.
+During their first encounter with the Black Knights, Diana is taken hostage.
+She is killed right in front of the group as a warning to the group.
+Her death devastates Trevor, who attempts to avenge her death but is overpowered.
 Trevor dies fighting, succumbing to injuries in a heroic yet desperate struggle, symbolizing his loyalty and determination.

 The hunt turns into a horrific ordeal, pushing each character to face their innermost fears and regrets.
 Jordan, forced to confront his darkest moments, fights to survive and avenge his friends.
-In a final, harrowing showdown with Arthur Crow, the Black Knights’ charismatic and lethal leader, Jordan confronts the cult’s horrific belief in racial “purity.”
+In a final, harrowing showdown with Arthur Crow, the Black Knights’ charismatic and lethal leader, Jordan confronts the cult’s horrific belief in Black Supremacy.

 Creative Team